 Invisible Studio is an innovative and award winning architecture practice founded by Piers Taylor.
 Taylor is a Chartered Architect, a former Studio Master at the Architectural Association and a former Design Fellow at the University of Cambridge, a founding director at Mitchell Taylor Workshop, an anniversary scholarship PhD Candidate at the University of Reading and an external examiner at the Arts University, Bournemouth and the Convenor of Studio in the Woods..
 Invisible Studio is led by Piers Taylor with architect Kate Darby, who currently teaches at the Welsh School of Architecture and the Architectural Association.

 With each project, we aim to realise something extraordinary.
 We are interested in going about the process of architecture in a different way – a way where clients, users, collaborators and makers are all part of the process of design, and sometimes construction.
 More than anything, we are interested in making unusual, delightful and intelligent buildings and environments that are thorough, considered and exceptional, and have a wider consequence outside their own material actuality.

-Our work encompasses a number of seminal buildings from ecologically sensitive self builds through to schools, public buildings and large scale urban environments, which has been published widely and internationally and has won a plethora of awards including a number of RIBA Awards, RIBA Sustainability Awards, Wood Awards, WAN Awards and the AJ Small Project Award.
+Our work encompasses a number of seminal buildings from ecologically sensitive self builds through to schools, public buildings and large scale urban environments, which has been published widely and internationally and has won a plethora of awards including a number of RIBA Awards, a National RIBA Award, RIBA Sustainability Awards, Wood Awards, WAN Awards and the AJ Small Project Award.

 Our work aims to push boundaries from material research through to wider environmental concerns.
 We aim to tackle issues of climate change from first principles, where big issues are addressed head on.
 In terms of technology, we prefer to use passive principles to aid building performance, and use these principles to define the premise of a building.

 We believe passionately that design is not a luxury add on, but a process by which the most is extracted from the least through intelligent and clever thinking.
 We have a particular expertise with timber, and have close relationships with the UK’s leading timber engineers and fabricators including Charley Brentnall who is a close collaborator of ours, and we also organise the annual Studio in the Woods which – as Niall McLaughlin described it – a place ‘where makers, architects and students collaborate on projects, paying reverence to the overlooked and the nearby.’